 At the outset of any divorce, both parties need to understand who will be paying the attorney’s fees and costs for the divorce.
 Where there is a disparity of income and/or where one side takes unreasonable positions in the litigation, the court may award attorney’s fees and costs.
 For example, where one spouse earns a significant income and the other spouse does not, the court may order the high earner to pay funds to the other spouse to fund his or her attorneys' fees.
 This order might come at the outset of, during or at the conclusion of the divorce proceedings.
-I pride myself on being efficient and adding value for my clients by minimizing attorneys' fees where possible and when appropriate.
+We pride ourselves on being efficient and adding value for our clients by minimizing attorneys' fees where possible and when appropriate.

 CHILDREN- LEGAL DECISION-MAKING AND PARENTING TIME

 Formerly known as legal custody, legal decision-making is the right and responsibility to make major decisions for a minor child.
 In deciding whether to award a party joint or sole legal decision-making authority, the court must consider the best interests of the child as determined from past, present and potential future relationship between the parents and child, the child’s relationship with extended family members, the child’s wishes (if the child is of suitable age and maturity), mental and physical health of the parents and the child, and other factors affecting the child’s best interests.

 Parenting time is separate from legal decision-making.
 Parenting time refers to how the parents share time with their children.
 Parents can share joint legal decision-making, but not share equal parenting time.
 Similarly, parents can share equal parenting time, but not joint legal decision-making